-Since I read of Naomi Osaka’s decision to put her well-being first, I’ve wanted to speak to the backlash that I knew would be there – really just our own inability to be with change (aka our evolution).
-I began writing this post awhile back.
-It was called, “Wanna Be Well?”
-It was focused on wellness and an ultra-simple self-care tool.
-I didn’t complete it then, but it seems relevant and appropriate to finish it now in the face of all that’s come up around this difficult-to-hear subject of putting ourselves first.
+I began writing this article awhile back.
+It was called, “Wanna Be Well?” and it focused on wellness and an ultra-simple self-care tool.
+This is all so relevant now in the face of all that’s come up (and continuing to come up) around what can be the difficult-to-hear subject of putting ourselves first.

 So I am completing my love letter to you all and putting it out into the world.
-Hence, you’re reading it now.
-This is an opportunity for us all to heal.
-To put healing at the forefront of how we live our lives.
+Hence, you’re reading these words now.
+This is an opportunity for us all to evolve the ways in which we relate to our birthright of love and joy.
+To put ease and an authentic affinity for our truest self-expression at the forefront of how we live our lives.

-Consider it… In the everyday moment in which we stress, make ourselves wrong, discipline ourselves with harsh words, deride ourselves in front of others, feel humiliated in front of others and then begin our own berating monologue when the door closes, we can find. another. way.
-There is another way.
+Consider the alternative of softness… In the everyday moment in which we stress, make ourselves wrong, deride ourselves with harsh words, feel humiliated in front of others and then begin our own berating inner monologue behind closed doors.
+There. is. another. way.
 However, to be effective, it must be practiced.

 Let me ask you this… Is it okay for you to be human?

 Not a robot that gets it all right.
 Not an automaton that never lets anything fall apart.
 Is it okay for you to be human?
 Is it okay for you to be an emotional being?
 Is it okay for you to be less than perfect (or better than your idea of perfect, depending on your point-of-view)?

 If it is, then show yourself this is true.